er0dr1guez/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-Basic implementations of algorithms and data structures.
+Basic implementations of algorithms and data structures in C#

 Algorithms
 ----------